jordyslagter/vim/README.md

 nvim
 ```

-### Note on octo.nvim
+### Note on snacks gh

 Sometimes logging in regulary via `gh auth login` might cause permission errors
-when using octo.nvim.
+when using snacks gh.
 To resolve these issues, run
 `gh auth login --scopes read:project` and log in again.